 Also while earning her rabbinic ordination from HUC-JIR, Rabbi Citrin earned a Masters Concentration in Israel Education through a fellowship with the iCenter for Israel Education.
 She spent a year as an American Jewish World Service Global Justice Fellow, a program through which she travelled to the Thailand/Burma border.
 Rabbi Citrin completed two units of Clinical Pastoral Education, one in a Catholic hospital as a chaplain assigned to the Neonatal Intensive Care and Neurology Units and one through HUC and Jewish Hospital in Cincinnati.

 Music has also been central to Rabbi Citrin’s Jewish identity and while in Cincinnati, she served as Music Specialist for grades pre-K – 7 at Congregation Beth Adam, a humanistic synagogue.
 In her fifth year of school, Rabbi Citrin completed her thesis, “Choosing Chosenness: American Reform Judaism, the Liturgical Expression of Chosenness, and the Question of Modern Application” under the tutelage of Rabbi Jan Katzew and Dr. Richard Sarason.

 When not immersed in all the things she loves about Judaism, Rabbi Citrin can be found rooting on her New York Yankees, spinning, running half marathons, or playing tennis.
 She might also be caught singing songs from her favorite Broadway musicals.

-Rabbi Citrin is married to Rabbi Brian T. Nelson, the Director of Education at Judea Reform Congregation in Durham, NC.
+Rabbi Citrin is married to Rabbi Brian T. Nelson.

 Stay connected to Rabbi Citrin through e-mail and social media: